awegsche/nbt/README.md

 ## Disclaimer

-I created this project practice C++ development.
+I created this project to practice C++ development.
 If you are interested in an NBT library for your language, checkout [this wiki entry](https://wiki.vg/NBT) , because "There are many, many libraries for manipulating NBT, written in several languages, and often several per language."